A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Related Work

 \section{Related Work}

-\textbf{Rich and Lazy Learning.} The distinction between lazy and rich learning regimes has become central to understanding how overparameterized neural networks learn and generalize.
+\textbf{Rich and Lazy Learning.} Neural networks are often trained in an overparameterized setting where there are many possible solutions to the training data.
+In this setting, the training procedure consistently biases the network towards a particular solution (a phenomenon called ``implicit regularization,'' \citealp{soudry2018implicit}), explaining why neural networks generalize well even without explicit regularization \citep{zhang2016understanding}.
+The distinction between lazy and rich learning regimes has become central to understanding the implicit regularization of neural networks.
 In the lazy regime, training dynamics are governed by a fixed representation, causing the network to effectively behave like a kernel machine \citep{jacot2018neural,chizat2019lazy}.
-In contrast, the rich (or feature-learning) regime is marked by the emergence of task-specific representations and is commonly linked to finite-width networks and smaller weight scales \citep{saxe_2014_exact,chizat2020implicit,atanasov_2021_neural}.
-The rich regime is often defined purely in distinction to the lazy regime; however, recent work has refined this dichotomy by demonstrating that both the relative and absolute scale of initial weights across layers induce a continuum of feature-learning dynamics and corresponding inductive biases \citep{woodworth2020kernel,azulay2021implicit,domine2024lazy,kunin_2024_get}.
+In contrast, the rich (or feature-learning) regime is marked by the emergence of task-specific, low-dimensional representations and is commonly linked to finite-width networks and smaller weight scales \citep{saxe_2014_exact,gunasekar2018characterizing,savarese2019infinite,lyu2019Gradient,nacson2019lexicographic,chizat2020implicit,atanasov_2021_neural}.
+Recent work has shown that the relative and absolute scale of initial weights across layers induce a continuum of feature-learning dynamics and corresponding inductive biases \cite{woodworth2020kernel,azulay2021implicit,domine2024lazy,kunin_2024_get,jarvis2025theory}.
 Our work builds on these insights to show how this spectrum manifests in the PT+FT setting.
-We show that, depending on task parameters, intermediate regimes can induce superior generalization, suggesting that analyses restricted to extreme cases may miss important behaviors.\\
+We show that, depending on task parameters, intermediate regimes can induce superior generalization, suggesting that analyses restricted to extreme cases may miss important behaviors.